sebastianbergmann/phpunit-documentation-english/src/attributes.rst

 The ``CoversNothing()`` attribute can be used to :ref:`specify <code-coverage.targeting-units-of-code>` that a test does not intend to contribute to code coverage.

-.. admonition:: Deprecation: using ``CoversNothing`` on a test method is deprecated

-   As of PHPUnit 12.3, using the ``CoversNothing`` attribute on a test method is hard-deprecated.
-   Doing so will trigger a deprecation warning.
-Use the attribute on the test class instead.
+When this attribute is used on a test class, no code coverage is collected for any of its test methods.
+When it is used on a test method, no code coverage is collected for that test method.

 .. _appendixes.attributes.UsesClass: